Leslie Young (economist)

 Leslie Young (楊瑞輝; 30 June 1949 – 5 April 2022) was a New Zealand–Chinese economist.
 His interests included uncertainty in international trade, and the influence of culture and political economy on economic performance.
-He was the executive director of the Asia Pacific Institute of Business from 1993, and was a long-serving member of the American Economic Review editorial board.
+He was the executive director of the Asia Pacific Institute of Business at The Chinese University of Hong Kong from 1993 until his retirement, and was a long-serving member of the American Economic Review editorial board.

 Early life and education

 Born in Guangzhou, China, on 30 June 1949, Young was the son of Young Yuk Foon and Lowe Soo Yee.
 He moved with his family to New Zealand at the age of two years, and settled in Levin where his family became market gardeners.
 He was educated at Horowhenua College, excelling academically, and went on to study at Victoria University of Wellington when he was 16 years old.
 He completed a Bachelor of Science (BSc) degree in two years, and the following year gained a BSc with first-class honours in mathematics.
 He then completed a Master of Science degree with distinction in mathematics, supervised by Wilf Malcolm, in August 1969, while waiting to take up several postgraduate scholarships at the University of Oxford.
 He finished his doctoral thesis in mathematics at Oxford within a year, and then spent another year writing essays at the urging of Nicholas Stern and James Mirrlees, who introduced him to economics, until he had fulfilled the length of study required for the DPhil.
 His thesis won the senior mathematics prize at Oxford for the best dissertation of its year.

 Young became a naturalised New Zealand citizen on 5 September 1968.
 He married Lee McNab, and the couple had one child.